 Availability of external appeals

 At Providence Health Plan, we take member satisfaction seriously.
-We encourage anyone who has a problem or concern about health plan coverage to contact us by phone or in person at has a problem or concern about health plan coverage to contact us by phone or in person at the phone number and address listed on his or her member ID card.
+If you have an issue with or concern about your health plan coverage, contact us by phone or in person at the number and address listed on the back of your member ID card.
 We’re here to help.

 Member rights and responsibilities

-Privacy practices and protected health information (PHI), use and disclosure
+Privacy practices and protected health information, use and disclosure

 At Providence Health Plan, we respect the privacy and confidentiality of your protected health information (PHI).
-We are required by law to maintain the privacy of your protected health information, (commonly called PHI or your personal information) including in electronic format.
-When we use the term “personal information” we mean information that identifies you as an individual such as your name and Social Security Number, as well as financial, health, and other information about you that is nonpublic, and that we obtain so we can provide you with insurance coverage.
-Providence Health Plan maintains policies that protect the confidentiality of personal information, including Social Security numbers, obtained from its members in the course of its regular business functions.
+We are required by law to maintain the privacy of your PHI, including in electronic format.
+PHI is information that identifies you as an individual, such as your name and Social Security Number, as well as financial, health, and other information about you that is nonpublic, and that we obtain so we can provide you with insurance coverage.
+Providence Health Plan maintains policies that protect the confidentiality of personal information, including Social Security numbers, obtained from its members during the course of regular business functions.
 We must provide you with this notice and abide by the terms of this notice.
 This notice explains how we may use and disclose information about you in administering your benefits and it also informs you about your rights as our valued member.
 Finally, this notice provides you with information about exercising these rights.